woodrow-shen/snappy-build-mt7623/README.md

 sudo apt-get install build-essential u-boot-tools lzop debootstrap debootstrap gcc-arm-linux-gnueabihf
 ```

+Make sure your build environment is based on Ubuntu 14.04 or later.
 Then, you need to install snappy tools from PPA, for creating image.

 ```bash